 Subject: Sanctions and Resolution Process

-Approved: NEW June XX, 2025; revising State Compliance Policy Section 5.6 of WIA January 2008
+Approved: revising State Compliance Policy Section 5.6 of WIA January 2008Ratified by the Governor’s Executive Committee May 14, 2025; Approved by the Governor’s Workforce Development Board June 18, 2025

-Purpose: The purpose of the administrative sanctions policy is to ensure accountability of entities that receive WIOA Title I funds from DETR in meeting the needs of the local workforce development system and ensure compliance with applicable federal and state laws, regulations, policies, guidance, and terms and conditions of applicable awards and contracts.
+Purpose: The purpose of the administrative sanctions policy is to ensure the accountability of entities that receive WIOA Title I funds from DETR in meeting the needs of the local workforce development system and ensure compliance with applicable federal and state laws, regulations, policies, guidance, and terms and conditions of applicable awards and contracts.
 This policy provides details of the State’s corrective action procedure should the local area fail to perform within the parameters of the Uniform Administrative Requirements for grants and agreements in Cost Principles (2 CFR § 200), Monitoring and Evaluations, as well as Program Performance and Accountability.
 The policy specifies the required steps Nevada will take to alleviate the non-compliant conduct by Local Workforce Development Boards (LWDBs), local subrecipients, fiscal agents, or contractors of a LWDB or local subrecipient/fiscal agent to include, Informal Resolution, Notice of Corrective Action, Sanction Process, Type of Sanctions, Level of Sanctions, Technical Assistance and Appeals.

 State Imposed Requirements: This directive contains some state-imposed requirements.
 These requirements are printed in bold, italicized type.